 I need to find replication problems.

-Cause: Monitor replication regularly to help identify and fix problems before they grow. .
+: Monitor replication regularly to help identify and fix problems before they grow.

 Repadmin is a command-line tool that reports failures between two replication partners.
-The following Repadmin example displays the replication partners and any replication failures for Server1 on the adatum.com domain:
+The following repadmin example displays the replication partners and any replication failures for Server1 in the adatum.com domain:

 repadmin /showrepl server1.adatum.com

 For a complete list of repadmin options, use the ? option:

 Dcdiag is a command-line tool that can check the Domain Name System (DNS) registration of a domain controller, verify that the security identifiers (SIDs) on the naming context heads have appropriate permissions for replication, analyze the state of domain controllers in a forest or enterprise, and more.
 The following dcdiag example checks for any replication errors between domain controllers:

 For a complete list of dcdiag options, use the ? option:

 The Directory Service log (in Event Viewer under Application Logs ) reports replication errors that occur after a replication link has been established.